itsalaidbacklife/CuttleRender/README.md

 PREVIOUS:
 -Began collapse_stack
+	-Created functions destroyAllPoints() and chooseEffect()
+	-Created game.rules
+		-only default value atm: game.rules.ace = 'destroyAllPoints' -collapse_stack now switches based on the card at the top of the stack -Uses this to pick which rule to apply
-	-test function foo() at top of GameController executed SUCCESSFULLY -Began push_stack action
+			-Then runs chooseEffect on the game with the given rule string -test function foo() at top of GameController executed SUCCESSFULLY -Began push_stack action
 	-Handling cases 1, 3, 4, 5, 6 & 7